Web Buckling and Web Crippling in Steel Beams: Complete Design Guide

 Stiffener Design: Bearing, Transverse (Intermediate), and Longitudinal Stiffeners

-Stiffeners are flat plates or angles welded to the web of a beam to prevent web buckling or web crippling.
-Three types are used: bearing stiffeners (at concentrated loads and supports), transverse (intermediate) stiffeners (along the span to reduce shear buckling), and longitudinal stiffeners (for very slender webs in deep plate girders to prevent bending buckling of the compression zone).
+Stiffeners are flat plates or angles welded to the web to prevent web buckling or web crippling.
+Three types are used: bearing stiffeners (at concentrated loads and supports), transverse intermediate stiffeners (along the span to reduce shear buckling), and longitudinal stiffeners (for very slender webs in deep plate girders).

 Bearing Stiffener Design (IS 800 Cl.
 8.7.1 / AISC 360 J10.8)